brijeshjha/job-finder-service/README.md

 * fetching the shifts for a specific job;
 * booking a talent to a shift.

-Feel free to adjust it as much as you like.

 ### Product boundary conditions
 There are certain boundary conditions defined which __must__ be met by the service.
 * __jobs__ have to have at least one shift;